Are you solving a similar problem?

 Mistake number 3: Uncertainty about withdrawal

 The fact that consumers have the right to withdraw from an off-premises (i.e. most often online) contract within 14 days without giving a reason is a well-known fact that perhaps does not need to be repeated.
-However, you should also beware here – if you do not inform the consumer of this right in the general terms and conditions , the deadline is extended by one year.
+However, you should also beware here – if you do not properly and clearly inform the consumer of this right in the general terms and conditions, the withdrawal period is extended by one year from the expiry of the original 14-day period.

-The withdrawal period generally starts from the date of conclusion of the contract, but in the case of sales contracts it is only from the date of receipt of the goods.
-In cases where there are several types of goods or the delivery of several parts, then the 2 weeks for withdrawal starts from the receipt of the last delivery.
-The situation is different when the consumer is sent repeated deliveries of goods (for example, cosmetics).
-There, we date the possibility of withdrawal from the delivery of the first delivery.
+The withdrawal period generally starts from the date of conclusion of the contract, but for sales contracts it is only from the date of receipt of the goods.
+In cases where several types of goods or the delivery of several parts are involved, then the 2 weeks for withdrawal starts from the receipt of the last delivery of the goods.
+For contracts for the regular delivery of goods over a set period of time (for example, cosmetics or food parcels), the withdrawal period starts from the receipt of the first delivery.

 Tip: The 14-day deadline applies to the sending of the withdrawal, not the delivery.